Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 Starter Dice

-Posted : 1 year, 6 months ago on 29 January 2007 11:27 (A review of Dungeons & Dragons Dice with Cloth Dice Bag (Dungeons & Dragons Accessory))
+Posted : 17 years, 2 months ago on 30 January 2007 05:27 (A review of Dungeons & Dragons Dice: Dungeons & Dragons Accessory (Dungeon & Dragons Roleplaying Game: RPG Accessories))

 This dice are colorful yet plain, handy yet often unlucky.
 They are great starter dice for someone getting into the gaming scene (the color-coded dice help you find the one with the right number of sides), but players who are quite familiar with the shape of various sizes of dice will want to choose their own personal set soon.
 Good companies for this are Crystal Caste (for actual stone dice!) or Chessex (for a wide variety of colorful (matching) sets.